 Convert a Website Table to Markdown

-Converting a table from any website to Markdown is easy with Table to Markdown.
+Taking a table copied from a website and converting that HTML table to Markdown is easy with Table to Markdown.

 How it works

 Web browsers add content copied from a webpage to your clipboard as normal text and as HTML.
 This means that when you copy a table from a website, your clipboard contains an HTML version of that table.

 It just takes a few steps:

 1. Select the website table you'd like to convert to Markdown